liquidunderground/total-conversion/README.md

 `CREDITS.TXT` serves as our record for what needs to be done as well as who did what regarding the project.
 Missing contributors next to a file name means that this file is yet to be added to the game.

-Additional, such as this:
+You can also check a rough estimate of our current coverage using `make coverage`.

 File names should follow this schema for consistency